 But beginning back in his ER days, Edwards has also branched out into directing, and his newest directorial effort is the ’90s-set dark comedy feature MY DEAD BOYFRIEND.
 Heather Graham stars as aimless, unemployed Mary, who comes home to find her deadbeat boyfriend Primo (John Corbett) actually dead.
 But as she processes this discovery and tries to make sense of her future, she meets more and more people with their own Primo story, and she starts to wonder how well she really knew the guy.
 Katherine Moennig, Scott Michael Foster, Griffin Dunne, and Gina Gershon co-star in the film, which hits select theaters and VOD/Digital HD on November 4, courtesy of Momentum Pictures and Orion Releasing.
-[UPDATE: My Dead Boyfriend is now streaming on Hulu.]
+[UPDATE: My Dead Boyfriend is now streaming on Epix, Hulu, and Amazon Prime.]

 We had a chance to speak with Anthony Edwards about his acting work, his new gig as director, and how the industry has changed since he began his career.